When Should I Begin Medi-Cal Planning?

 The Answer: TODAY

-It is never too premature to begin the steps for Medi-Cal planning for the future of yourself, your family members, or loved ones.
-It can, however, be too late depending on the emergency situation and any laws that may pass in the future that can prevent one for effective long-term care planning.
+It is never too early to begin the process Medi-Cal planning for yourself, your family members, or loved ones.
+However, it can be too late depending on the crisis situation and any rules, law,s or regulations that may pass in the future that can prevent one for effective long-term care planning.
 The future of long term care in America is heading for a real crisis.

-Half of those (26.6 million people) will need care that will last for more than one year.
+Half of those (26.6 million people) will need care that will last for more than 1 year.
 The 2009 National Nursing Home Survey reports that the average patient stays in a long-term care facility for approximately 30 months.
-Average monthly costs for a Nursing home can start from $7,000 to $9,000, and up to of an excess of 20,000 just to get the care they need.
+Average monthly costs for a Nursing home can start from $8,000, and up to an excess of $20,000 just to get the care they need.

 Under current California law, parents can legally protect their homes and still qualify for Medi-Cal, BUT THEY MUST ACT SOON.
 The Medi-Cal rules must and will change.
-Once California implements the federal guidelines, people will have to tap into their home equity in the form of reverse mortgages to pay for long-term care.
+Once California implements the Federal guidelines, people will have to tap into their home equity in the form of a reverse mortgage to pay for long-term care.

 That’s why making sure to plan for the future is so important, through creating estate planning and asset protection documents with languages to ensure your appointed agents can plan for your future in the event you become incapacitated.